AsiaGenius/CryptoGuardian/docs/rathena.rst

 .. code-block:: bash

-    //RingSec by Gary
+    //CryptoGuardian by AsiaGenius
 	case CRP_PING_ALIVE:
-	//RingSec by Gary
+	//CryptoGuardian by AsiaGenius

 replace this: